ADAM COOPER | Head Coach

 Cooper's playing experience includes one year of professional soccer with the Orange County Waves in the Division II A-League where he was the seventh pick in the first round of the 2000 A-League draft.
 Prior to playing professionally, Cooper was a four-year letter-winner at UCLA, helping the Bruins to the NCAA Championship in 1997 and a Final Four appearance in 1999.
 During that time he earned Academic All-Conference honors in 1996 and 1999 and completed a bachelor's degree in Sociology.

-Charlie Campbell enters his first season as an assistant men's soccer coach at Saint Mary's College in 2015 after serving two years on the coaching staff at the University of Louisville.
+Josh Duffy enters his first season as an assistant men's soccer coach at Saint Mary's College in 2017 after serving as a scout for Major League Soccer team Sporting Kansas City.

 STEPHEN WONDOLOWSKI | Assistant Coach